atolab/zenoh-web/content/docs/manual/plugin-storage-manager.md

       // A prefix of `key_expr` that should be stripped from it when storing keys in the storage strip_prefix?: string,
       // Storages depend on a volume to do the actual storing of data.
-      // `volume: "memory"` is equivalend to `volume: {id: "memory"}`, but some volumes may require additional configuration.
+      // `volume: "memory"` is equivalent to `volume: {id: "memory"}`, but some volumes may require additional configuration.
 For example, a volume running on the `filesystem` backend needs each storage to specify a `base_dir`.
       volume: string | { id: string, ...configuration: any}
     }
   }